magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45781-store-front-search-field-not-displayed-on-mobile.md

 ---
 title: "ACSD-45781: Store front search field is not displayed on mobile"
-labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.19,
+labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.19,store front,search field,mobile,Catalog Search,configuration,2.4.1,2.4.1-p1
 ---

 The MDVA-45781 patch solves the issue where the store front search field is not displayed on mobile.
-This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) xxx is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.19 is installed.
 The patch ID is MDVA-45781.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.

 ## Affected products and versions